py-pdf/pypdf/docs/user/adding-pdf-annotations.md

 If you want the rectangle to be filled, use the `interiour_color="ff0000"` parameter.

-The method is called `square` because that is how the underlying PDF object is called by the PDF specification, although it can represent non-square rectangles.
+This method uses the "square" annotation type of the PDF format.

 ## Link